yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

 Andrej Karpathy's [code](https://github.com/karpathy) and [videos](https://www.youtube.com/@AndrejKarpathy) are so awesome!

 I love how concise his code is.
-His [minGPT repo](https://github.com/karpathy/minGPT) was an important inspiration for me to write my ["The Art of Transformer Programming"]({% post_url 2023-08-04-taotp %}) book (in the first chapter, I included my Transformer implementation in 30 lines of clean python code :)).
+His [minGPT repo](https://github.com/karpathy/minGPT) was an important inspiration for my ["The Art of Transformer Programming"]({% post_url 2023-08-04-taotp %}) book.

 Anyway, I just finished watching [his BPE video](https://www.youtube.com/watch?v=zduSFxRajkE) and got inspired again.
 Karpathy's code is really nice (as always), and [his implementation](https://github.com/karpathy/minbpe) is obviously not meant to be fast, _but_, we should be able to make the code much faster without sacrificing clarity too much.
 Hopefully, faster code can make experimentation (e.g. with different scores, instead of always taking the most popular pair) easier.